moritzWa/wallawitsch-gmail.com/src/content/cas.md

 # Outlook, Market, and RemNote

-The future for CAS is bright and made inevitable through the acceleration of technology standards by these three factors described by Satyanarayanan and Davies in their paper:
+The future for CAS is bright and made inevitable through the acceleration of technology standards.
+One can describe three of those technology factors as:

 - superior sensing and capturing systems
   - e.g., the possibility of continuous collection of memory cues through life-logging